 Want to know how you can help?
 Join one of these incredible Shark Conservation Trips in some of the most beautiful destinations:

 Located in Gansbaai, South Africa, this volunteer program with International Marine Volunteers offers a seriously adrenaline-pumping experience.
 You’ll work alongside marine conservationists and biologists as they study Great White Sharks and other marine wildlife.
 You will also work with crew and tourists on the cage-diving boats, eco-tours, and whale watching tours.
-This program is available to travellers staying 1-12 weeks and will prove to be a life-changing experience.
+This program is available to travelers staying 1-12 weeks and will prove to be a life-changing experience.

 Dive into the waters off the coast of Costa Rica at Cocos Island National Park.
 The area is known for its diversity of sea life and well-known as the best place to dive with sharks.
 Alongside conservationists, you will find yourself face-to-face with a myriad of sea creatures, including sea turtles, enormous schools of fish, and various species of shark.
 This program is sure to be an experience to remember!